codesharedot/qtum-price-ruby/README.md

-# appcoins price
+# whitecoin price

-Gets the appcoins price with Python (from JSON).
+Gets the whitecoin price with Python (from JSON).

 https://pythonbasics.org